SCL-Project/Tokenization/Whitepaper.md

 6. **Interact with the Contracts:**
    - In the 'Deployed Contracts' section, you can interact with each contract's functions.
-   - Use the provided fields and buttons to call functions of the contract, such as creating tokens, transferring ownership, setting rates, etc.
+   - Use the provided fields and buttons to call functions of the contract, such as creating tokens, transferring tokens across the border or refund taxes.

 ### Contributors
 - <a href="https://github.com/darioganz" style="text-decoration: none; color: black;">Dario Ganz</a>